isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 Categorical variables: copdseverity, agequartiles, copd, smoking </br>
 Binary variables: gender, diabetes, muscular, hypertension, atrialfib, ihd

+### Assumptions of linear regression

+1. Linear relationship: There exists a linear relationship between the independent variable, x, and the dependent variable, y.

+2. Independence: The residuals are independent.
+In particular, there is no correlation between consecutive residuals in time series data.

+3. Homoscedasticity: The residuals have constant variance at every level of x.

+4. Normality: The residuals of the model are normally distributed.

+If one or more of these assumptions are violated, then the results of our linear regression may be unreliable or even misleading.

 ## Code
 First, the relevant libraries and dataset were loaded.
 The column names were changed to all lowercase letters for simplicity, then we have a brief overview of the dataset.